A case study for measuring the relativistic dipole of a galaxy cross-correlation with the Dark Energy Spectroscopic Instrument: Catalogues

 In order to obtain a synthetic source catalogue that reproduces the relevant characteristics of the Bright Galaxy Survey of DESI, we use existing simulation data from the ``unity2'' run which was done with the code \textit{gevolution} \citep{Adamek:2015eda}.
 This $N$-body simulation of $5760^3$ particles in a volume of $(4032\,\Mpc/h)^3$ had a fixed spatial resolution of $700\,\mathrm{kpc}/h$ which is sufficient for having many galactic halos form but not enough to resolve their internal structure well.
 However, for the purpose of this work we are interested in two-halo correlations at scales at least an order of magnitude larger than the resolution scale.
 The ``unity2'' run provides a halo catalogue on a full-sky light cone up to redshift $z \simeq 0.8$ without any replications.
 The cosmology is partially based on a best fit to $\Lambda$CDM from \citet{Planck:2013pxb}, assuming a minimal-mass scenario for neutrinos, $\sum m_\nu \simeq 0.06\,\mathrm{eV}$.
 The parameters were $A_\mathrm{s} = 2.215\times 10^{-9}$ at the pivot scale $k_\mathrm{p} = 0.05\,\Mpc^{-1}$, $n_\mathrm{s} = 0.9619$, $h = 0.67$, $\Omega_\mathrm{b} = 0.049$ and $\Omega_\mathrm{m} = 0.319$.

 The halo catalogue is constructed using the \textit{ROCKSTAR} halo finder \citep{Behroozi:2011ju} and we keep any identified subhalos to allow particularly large halos to be populated by more than one galaxy.
 The catalogue is post-processed using the ray tracer described in \citet{Lepori:2020ifz} to obtain the observed positions and redshifts for all objects.
 While the method takes into account even subleading relativistic effects, the most important contribution comes from the Doppler shift.
+The fact that our simulation pipeline uses GR at each stage helps maintaining internal consistency, but the Newtonian limit is also expected to work extremely well on the scales and redshifts of interest.
+This means that similar catalogues could be constructed from Newtonian simulations if there is a suitable method for generating data on the light cone.

-Fig.~\ref{fig:cat-comoving} shows a small, $60\,\mathrm{Mpc}/h \times 60\,\mathrm{Mpc}/h$, patch of the light cone at redshift $z \simeq 0.35$ which corresponds roughly to a comoving distance of $1\,\mathrm{Gpc}/h$ from the observer.
+The left panel of Fig.~\ref{fig:cat-comoving} shows a small, $60\,\mathrm{Mpc}/h \times 60\,\mathrm{Mpc}/h$, patch of the light cone at redshift $z \simeq 0.35$ which corresponds roughly to a comoving distance of $1\,\mathrm{Gpc}/h$ from the observer.
 The thickness of the slice orthogonal to the figure plane is approximately $8\,\mathrm{Mpc}/h$.
 The region contains a void surrounded by some filaments and clusters.
-Fig.~\ref{fig:cat-redshift} shows the same region in redshift space; the expansion of the void due to the Kaiser effect is clearly evident, as is the so-called Fingers-of-God effect that disperses the clusters along the line of sight due to nonlinear orbital motion.
+The right panel of Fig.~\ref{fig:cat-comoving} shows the same region in redshift space; the expansion of the void due to the Kaiser effect is clearly evident, as is the so-called Fingers-of-God effect that disperses the clusters along the line of sight due to nonlinear orbital motion.